top of page

 first architectural ceramics production and manufacturing

 workshop in Jordan.
-By combining traditional shaping methods with contemporary manufacturing techniques,
+By combining traditional shaping methods with contemporary manufacturing processes,

 her practice highlights the unique colors, textures, and histories embedded in Jordanian clay.